 Physical Description/Breed Standard

-Coat - Australian Terriers have a harsh double coat, that gives them an appealing, shaggy look, and keeps them protected from the elements.
-Their outer coat is straight and kept at about 2 ½ inches long over their body.
-The feathering on their tail, legs, and feet is shorter and softer than their body hair.
-The hair on top of their head grows a bit longer and is soft.
+Coat – Australian Terriers have a harsh double coat that gives them an appealing, shaggy look, and protects them from the elements.
+The outer coat is straight and kept at about 2½ inches long over the body.
+Feathering on the tail, legs, and feet is shorter and softer than the body hair.
+The hair on top of the head grows a bit longer, and is soft.
 The coat colors are blue and tan, solid sandy, or solid red.
 In the blue and tan variety, the blue can range from steel gray to light silver.

 Breed Standard and History

 The Australian Terrier is rugged enough to withstand the harsh conditions of the Australian Outback.
-They have a sturdy frame that is longer than it is tall, and short, medium-boned legs.
-Aussies are well-muscled without being encumbered with bulk; they can spring and turn on a dime after their quarry.
+He has a sturdy frame longer than it is tall, and short, medium-boned legs.
+Aussies are well-muscled but not encumbered by bulk; they can spring and turn on a dime after their quarry.
 Their triangular ears stand erect, and their dark eyes are alert and denote a lively intelligence.
 Aussies are brave and self-confident on the hunt, and loving and playful on the homefront.

 AKC Breed Category